Process and Information on Vacuum Aspiration

 Before the Procedure

-If the pregnant woman has never given birth before, she may be given prostaglandins (usually Misoprostol or Cytotec) a few hours prior to the procedure.
+If the pregnant woman has never given birth, she may be given prostaglandins (usually Misoprostol or Cytotec) a few hours before the procedure.
 These hormones, which cause the cervix to soften, are administered vaginally as a tablet or gel.
 Hormone injections are rarely used.

 Immediately before the procedure, an anesthesiologist administers the sedation or general or local anesthesia as is routine for any surgery.